Chapter 1.14

 B. Requesters must request identifiable records or classes of records that the city can reasonably locate even though they are not required to specifically state the exact record sought.
 For example, using inexact phrases such as “relating to” a topic (such as “all records relating to the property tax increase”) will need clarification from the requester to determine what records fairly and directly address the topic.

-C. Any person wishing to inspect or request public records of the city shall make the request in writing on the city’s request form.
-A form is available for use by requesters at the office of the public records officer and online at http://ci.chehalis.wa.us/forms/cityclerk.
-Requests may be made in person, by mail, by fax, or by email to the designated records officer set forth in CMC 1.14.070.
+C. Any person wishing to inspect or request public records of the city or police department shall make the request using the city’s online portal at www.ci.chehalis.wa.us or using the city’s request form.
+Forms are available for use by requesters at Chehalis City Hall and on the city of Chehalis website.
+Requests may be made online, in person, by mail, by fax, or by email to the designated records officer set forth in CMC 1.14.070.
 Email requests must include the following information:

 1. Name of requester;